Layr-Labs/eigenda/inabox/README.md

 cd inabox
 ./bin.sh start
 ```
-This will print all logs from the EigenDA services to the screen; `Crtl+C` will stop all services.
+This will print all logs from the EigenDA services to the screen; `Ctrl+C` will stop all services.
 Inspect the logs to make sure all binaries started without any errors.

-Alternatively, you can start and stop the EigenDA services in detacbed mode by running `./bin.sh start-detached` and `./bin.sh stop-detached`, respectively.
+Alternatively, you can start and stop the EigenDA services in detached mode by running `./bin.sh start-detached` and `./bin.sh stop-detached`, respectively.
 In this case, the logs are saved to `inabox/testdata/DATETIME/logs`.

 Disperse a blob:
 ```